PlatinMarket/electron-zebra/README.md

 ### Automated Publishing using dist:publish

-1. Create a public GitHub repo for your poject.
+1. Create a public GitHub repo for your project.
 And change the `repository.url` in the `package.json` with your repo URL.
-2. Create new personal access token with the repo scope [__from here__](https://github.com/settings/tokens/new).
+2. Create a new personal access token with the repo scope [__from here__](https://github.com/settings/tokens/new).
 3. Set `GH_TOKEN` environment variable with the token you've generated.
 4. You're ready to publish.